-- 1. Broaden the range of stakeholders and interests reflected in the open government process at the commonwealth level, including increasing civil society collaboration in government decision making structures and processes.
+- 1. Broaden the range of stakeholders and interests reflected in the open government process at the Commonwealth level, including increasing civil society collaboration in government decision-making structures and processes.
 This should at least result in a new commitment topic for the next action plan. - 2.
-Developing a whole of government approach to enhancing awareness, and support, for open government initiatives, including by monitoring, evaluating and publicizing their impact. - 3.
+Developing a whole-of-government approach to enhancing awareness and support for open government initiatives, including by monitoring, evaluating and publicising their impact. - 3.
 Establish a collaborative multi-stakeholder forum to work on establishing a federal anticorruption agency and lobbying and political donation reform initiatives. - 4.
-Detail a comprehensive review of information management practices within government agencies, including the role and resourcing of the Office of the Australian Information Commissioner. - 5.
-Expand the role of the Open Government Forum to include consideration of open government initiatives at the state and territory level to enhance coordination between jurisdictions and to explore development of sub-national open government action plans.
+Detail a comprehensive process for reform of information management and access practices within Commonwealth government agencies, including the current and possible future roles of Archives, the Digital Transformation Agency, and the Australian Information Commissioner in that reform. - 5.
+Expand the role of the Open Government Forum to include consideration of open government initiatives at the state and territory level to enhance coordination between jurisdictions and to explore development of sub-national open government action commitments.